gaf3/pi-k8s-fitches-redis/README.md

 path: `/node/<node>/chore` Only one chore per node right now

 JSON object:
+- id - The id to access the chore (same as node for now)
+- label - The label used to identify the chore
-- chore - The name of the chore
+- text - The text of the chore
-- name - Who's reponsible for the chore
+- person - Who's reponsible for the chore
 - node - The node on which the event happened
 - language - The language to use
 - started - Time it started
 - notified - Time last notified (start, complete)
 - completed - Time it completed (non existement if incomplete)
 - tasks - array
+  - id - The id to access the task (index for now)
-  - task - The name of the task
+  - text - The text of the task
   - interval - Interval in sends to remind
   - started - Time started
     - If non existent, no reminder